vectordotdev/vector/website/content/en/docs/reference/configuration/unit-tests.md

 1. Provide expected **outputs** from the changes made by the transform (or multiple transforms)
 1. Receive directly actionable feedback on test failures

-If *any* of your unit tests fail, the Vector instance doesn't start up.
-This makes unit tests a useful guardrail for running in Vector in production settings where you need to ensure that your topology doesn't exhibit unexpected behavior.
+In general, unit tests can serve as a useful guardrail when running in Vector in production settings where you need to ensure that your topology doesn't exhibit unexpected behavior.

 This doc will begin with an [example](#example) unit test configuration and proceed to a more reference-style [guide](#configuring).